Is She The One?

 But what happens if I’m with one woman and I might be better suited for a different woman?

-The “grass is greener” is a common phrase for many guys and can be incredibly stressful, causing many men great torment.
+The “grass is greener” is a common phrase for many of us and can be incredibly stressful, causing many of us great torment.

 For example, within the long-term relationships I had, I always felt like the grass was greener somewhere else.
 I would freak out on a regular basis and ask “should I stay or should I go?”